lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Verify Signature_or_MAC_3 using the algorithm in the selected cipher suite.
 The verification process depends on the method, see {{asym-msg3-proc}}.

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.

-The application can now derive application keys using the EDHOC-Exporter interface, see {{exporter}}.
+After verifying message_3, the Responder can compute PRK_out, see {{prkout}}, derive application keys using the EDHOC-Exporter interface, see {{exporter}}, persistently store the keying material, and send protected application data.

 If any processing step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.

-After verifying message_3, the Responder is assured that the Initiator has calculated the key PRK_4e3m (explicit key confirmation), that no other party than the Initiator can compute the key PRK_4e3m, and that no other party than the Initiator can compute the key PRK_out (implicit key authentication).
-The Responder can securely derive and store the keying material PRK_out and send protected application data.

 ## EDHOC Message 4 {#m4}